Evaan2001/Binary_Image_Classifier/README.md

 Here's what you'll find –
 </p>

-1. *input* – a directory/folder that has 4 csv files.
-Each file has sudoku boards where a blank cells is represented by 0.
-The tiny file has 100 boards, small has 1000, medium has 10,000, and large has 100,000 boards.
-2. *Makefile* – This compiles the program and preprares a file that you can run from the terminal.
+1. *2nd Summer.mov* – A working video of the prototype.
+Sadly, GitHub won't play the video in your browser.
+So you'll have to download it and then open it. 😅
+2. *Binary_Image_Classifier.py* – This is the file that builds and trains the CNN.
+It also plots stats about the model's loss, accuracy, and false-negative rate across the training epochs
+3. *Converter.py* – This file loads a TensorFlow model and converts it into a TensorFlow Lite model
+4. *CreateData.py* – The file that loads the training images, both in color and grayscale, and stores them as compressed numpy arrays
+5. *Essentials.py* – A file that has a bunch of helper functions I used frequently
-3. *sudoku.cu* – The CUDA file that has all of the main code
+6. *IndividualTestLite.py* – The file that invokes the TensorFlow Lite model and uses it to predict the class of all the images
-4. *util.h* – A utilities file that helps with time calculations to measure performance.
+7. *grayscale_RL040420.npz* – The npz file containing the grayscale images